deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "What was that?"

 "I said I'm sorry, I… I didn't see.
-I was so stupid, I..."
+I was so stupid, I…"

-"Shh..."
-Gabe just held her a bit longer.
+"Shh…" Gabe just held her a bit longer.

 Eventually, she pulled away.
 "I'm… gonna go back to Earth." she announced.
-“Try and, and… Try and be somebody.
-Somebody who isn't a complete fuckup.”
+"Try and, and… Try and be somebody.
+Somebody who isn't a complete fuckup."

-"Hey, for what it's worth…" Gabe began “like I said, you're a daughter to me nowadays.
+"Hey, for what it's worth…" Gabe began "like I said, you're a daughter to me nowadays.
 I won't lie, when you told us I was… kinda disappointed in you.
 But I love you anyway, okay?
-I know you'll do okay.”
+I know you'll do okay."

 "I don't know…" Ava sighed and leaned against the wall.
-“I can never seem to figure out how to do the right thing.”
+"I can never seem to figure out how to do the right thing."

 "Want some advice?"
 Gabe offered.
 She looked up at him, waiting.
-“Well, okay, it's more of a story...”
+"Well, okay, it's more of a story…"

 When Ava's expectant gaze didn't change, he nodded and told it.
 "There was… back in San Diego, there was this woman, a Private Investigator.
 Terri Boone.
 I met her… about a year, year and a half before the bomb went off.
 She'd shot an intruder in her apartment.
 He was on her couch, had a gun, had no right to be there… open and shut case of self defense."